LeetLLM

 MistakeWhy it failsBetter move

-"We'll add access controls later."If chunks can't map to tenant, document, current grants, time, deletion, and classification, retrofitting policy often means reprocessing data.Design the authorization mapping before ingestion.
+"Access controls can come later."If chunks can't map to tenant, document, current grants, time, deletion, and classification, retrofitting policy often means reprocessing data.Design the authorization mapping before ingestion.

 "The LLM won't reveal unauthorized content."If confidential context is present in the prompt, the model may use it.Control context through retrieval filters, then validate output.